cdapio/cdap/docs/developer-guide/source/query.rst

 Introduction
 ------------

-Procedures are a programmatic way to access and query the data in your DataSets.
-Yet sometimes you may want to explore a DataSet in an ad-hoc manner rather than writing procedure code.
-This can be done using SQL if your DataSet fulfills two requirements:
+Procedures are a programmatic way to access and query the data in your Datasets.
+Yet sometimes you may want to explore a Dataset in an ad-hoc manner rather than writing procedure code.
+This can be done using SQL if your Dataset fulfills two requirements:

 * it defines the schema for each record; and
 * it has a method to scan its data record by record.

-For Reactor DataSets, this is done by implementing the ``RecordScannable`` interface.
-Many Reactor built-in DataSets already implement this, including ``KeyValueTable`` and ``ObjectStore``.
+For Reactor Datasets, this is done by implementing the ``RecordScannable`` interface.
-[DOCNOTE: Can we list which ones do and/or which ones don't?]
+The Reactor built-in Dataset ``KeyValueTable`` already implements this and can be used for ad-hoc queries.

 Let's take a closer look at the ``RecordScannable`` interface.

 Defining the Record Schema